 One of the most common adjuncts used by the commercial breweries, it offers a clean source of fermentables, neutral flavor and body lighteners.
 Whole white rice must be ground into small granules before cooking.
 It is absolutely necessary to cook the rice for 30 minutes in boiling water in order to gelatinize it.

-Both malted wheat and un‐malted wheat is used in the brewing process.
+Both malted wheat and un‐malted wheat are used in the brewing process.
 Malted wheat can be milled and added to the mash grist in the same manner as malted barley.
 Because it is low in enzymes, un-malted wheat in any form must be mashed with malted barley of high enzymatic power.
-Un‐malted wheat in the form of wheat flakes or wheat flour is often used to economize, enhance head retention and foam stability and lighten flavor and body.
-Both flaked wheat and wheat flour can be added directly to the mash.
-These forms of wheat will gelatinize at mash temperatures and don’t need precooking in order that protein and starch conversion be assured during the mashing process.
+Un‐malted wheat in the form of wheat flakes or wheat flour is often used to economize, enhance head retention / foam stability, and lighten flavor & body.
+Flaked & torrified wheat in addition to wheat flour can be added directly to the mash.
+These forms of wheat are already gelatinized or will gelate at mash temperatures and don’t need precooking in order that protein and starch conversion be assured during the mashing process.
 Some chill haze problems may result from wheat use, also, large amounts will inhibit runoff during sparging.
-Fred Eckhart recommends the soaking of raw wheat grains in water for 30 minutes before grinding in order to enhance the grinding process.
+Fred Eckhart recommended the soaking of raw wheat grains in water for 30 minutes before grinding in order to enhance the grinding process.